-Even in the Winter months please remember to protect your pet against fleas/ticks and heartworms.
+Pets need preventatives all year long, but especially during the spring summer months please remember to protect your pet against fleas/ticks and heartworms.
 Ask us about our specials on some of the latest and most effective products on today's market.
-OTHER POTENTIAL WINTERTIME RISKS INCLUDE:
+OTHER POTENTIAL RISKS INCLUDE:

 - Be sure to apply Sunscreen if your pet is going to be out in the sun more than just a few minutes.
 Pets with light skin and short or thin hair are particularly prone to sunburn or skin cancer.